Media Titan Sumner Redstone, Who Made Viacom A Global Empire, Dies At 97

 In his quest to be the king of content, Redstone was getting closer to the throne.
 His next move: Buy a Hollywood studio.

 This time it was in a brutal bidding war with another media titan, Barry Diller.
 The two squared off over Paramount Pictures.
 Redstone won.
-Paramount's library was already a treasure chest, and under Redstone's watch, it became a gold mine, including gems like Saving Private Ryan, Forrest Gump, Titanic and Mission: Impossible.
+Paramount's library was already a treasure chest, and under Redstone's watch it became a gold mine, including gems such as Saving Private Ryan, Forrest Gump, Titanic and Mission: Impossible.

 Redstone was relentless.
 He was said to be obsessed with Viacom's stock price, watching it constantly.
 He fired executives if he thought they weren't being aggressive enough — including Freston, who many credit with MTV's colossal success.